bioidiap/bob.devtools/doc/development.rst

 |project| packages are developed through gitlab_.
 Various packages exist in
 |project|'s gitlab_ instance.
 In the following we assume you want to install
-and build locally the ``bob.blitz`` package.
+and build locally the ``bob.io.base`` package.
 In order to checkout a package, just use git_:

 .. code-block:: sh

-   $ bdt dev checkout --use-ssh bob.blitz
+   $ bdt dev checkout --use-ssh bob.io.base

 Create an isolated conda environment